tobbstr/grpcerr/README.md

 This library enables API developers to use the gRPC error model for both gRPC and HTTP.
 It provides an easy to use API for instantiating gRPC errors such as Unavailable, Resource Exhausted, Invalid argument etc, in addition to easily adding metadata such as a request ID, stack traces and more.
-It also facilitates encoding and writing of gRPC errors to a http.ResponseWriter.
+It also facilitates encoding and writing of gRPC errors to an http.ResponseWriter.
 As of now, it only supports JSON-encoding.

 # Getting Started